catlinman/mavulp.com/mavulp.com/pages/formatting-guide.md

 > Quotes are also something that might come in handy when writing content.
 > > This quote is nested.
 Pretty neat.

+If you want to insert a horizontal divider you can do so with the following formatting.

+____

 ## Code formatting ##

 Code formatting is also supported.
 There are two ways to do it.